 How can I ensure that the nitrogen I applied is available and taken up by my crop when it needs it?

 Many growers prefer a program that both protects the nitrogen and ensures efficient uptake and utilization.
-To get the most out of applied nitrogen, growers can use a nitrogen stabilizer to help protect nitrogen from denitrification and leaching, combined with a biocatalyst technology like Accomplish or Extract PBA to help increase nutrient availability.
+To get the most out of applied nitrogen, growers can use a nitrogen stabilizer to help protect nitrogen from denitrification and leaching, combined with a biocatalyst technology like Extract PBA to help increase nutrient availability.

 Learn more by downloading our booklet, Sidedressing Nitrogen for Maximum Yields.